blackerby/leg-cite/README.md

 # leg-cite Extension For Quarto

-This filter implements citation macros for United States House and Senate bills, resolutions, and amendments, as well as Presidential Nominations.
-Given a short citation like `118hr8070` between curly brackets (a.k.a. braces &mdash; `{}`),  the rendered Quarto document will display a link to the bill, resolution, amendment, or nomination referenced by the citation on Congress.gov.
+This filter implements citation macros for United States House and Senate bills, resolutions, amendments, and committee reports, as well as Presidential Nominations.
+Given a short citation like `118hr8070` between curly brackets (a.k.a. braces &mdash; `{}`),  the rendered Quarto document will display a link to the bill, resolution, amendment, report, or nomination referenced by the citation on Congress.gov.

 ## Installing